 Born and raised in New York, Connor lived for a brief stint in the Midwest studying English and the Classics at Oberlin College in Ohio.
-He is passionate about narrative fiction across all media as a vehicle for social progress, and received a Master’s Degree in Media Studies from The New School for Public Engagement.
+He is passionate about narrative across all media as a vehicle for social progress, and received a Master’s Degree in Media Studies from The New School for Public Engagement.

 You can follow Connor on Twitter at @dreamoforgonon.

-To query Connor, please send your query letter, a 1-2 page full plot synopsis, and the first ten pages of your manuscript to firstname.lastname@example.org.
+To query Connor, for fiction please send your query letter, a 1-2 page full plot synopsis, and the first ten pages of your manuscript to firstname.lastname@example.org.
 For nonfiction, rather than a plot synopsis please provide a rough table of contents and some information on your platform.
 Please paste all content into the body of the email; attachments will not be opened and emails with attachments will be deleted.

 Please allow at least eight weeks’ response time.
-The volume of queries received unfortunately means that writers will not receive personal feedback, but every query that follows submission guidelines will receive a response.
+The volume of queries received unfortunately means that writers will not receive personal feedback.
 Queries outside of the age category and genres specified below will be archived, unread.

 Connor is seeking: